Haider-Ali-HA/Portfolio/README.md

 # Portfolio
-Install node module "npm i"
+To start this project on your laptop or computer and will do these two things
+# 1. Run  "npm i" or "npm install" to install node module dependencies
-Start Server "npm start"
+# 2. Start Server run "npm start"